Certificate in Supervision

 •To evaluate their own supervisory practice.

-This course is designed for applicants who have completed a practitioner level qualification in either Counselling, Coaching or Hypnotherapy of at least 450 hours plus 450 clinical hours and have at least two years supervised clinical practice and be a member of an appropriate organisation related to their field and adhere to an ethical framework i.e. BACP, BABCP, GHR, UKCP, NCP etc.
+This course is designed for applicants who have completed a practitioner level qualification in either Counselling, Coaching or Hypnotherapy of at least 450 hours plus 450 clinical hours and have at 1 years post qualification supervised clinical practice and be a member of an appropriate organisation related to their field and adhere to an ethical framework i.e. BACP, BABCP, GHR, UKCP, NCP etc.

 The content of the programme seeks to provide participants with the opportunity to reflect on the skills, knowledge and values required to deliver effective supervision in both one to one and group contexts.
 The course uses a range of methods including group discussion, simulation, video clips, role play, case studies as well as input from tutors focusing on key concepts in supervision drawn from academic, practitioner and organisational perspectives.